 - Local newspaper and news anchors.
 Big news organizations are great, but local ones need the same amount of attention as they work to uncover truths in your community.
 Think Pioneer Press, MPR News, MinnPost, and the Star Tribune, or even smaller.

 - Black artistic creators.
-These could be movie stars, musicians, comedians, visual artists, etc. Phoebe Robinson, Issa Rae, Ira Madison III, and Lorraine O’Grady are people you should know!
+These could be movie stars, musicians, comedians, visual artists, etc. Amanda Gorman, Phoebe Robinson, Issa Rae, Ira Madison III, and Lorraine O’Grady are people you should know!

 - Student-run university and college publications in your area.
 What is being published in student-run media?
 What are students in your community saying?
 Check out ones like the Minnesota Daily or The Mac Weekly.

 - Elected officials.
 From your governor all the way down to school board officials, keeping a close eye on what’s going on in politics is crucial.
 Gov. Tim Walz, Sen. Amy Klobuchar, and Sen. Tina Smith are a great place to start.

 - Investigate organizations.
 Such as ProPublica or MotherJones, long-form reports about a variety of subjects can quickly open up your perspective on the state of the world.
 There are many local investigative groups, too!

 - Local nonprofits.
 Examples such as the Boys and Girls Club, food pantries such as Second Harvest Heartland, homeless shelters, and independent healthcare centers like Family Tree Clinic are a great way to keep up with volunteer opportunities and hear about needs in your community.